mjfrigaard/sharing-your-work/manuscript/03chapter.md

 rm: descend into directory 'dem-pres-debate-2019-master'?
 ```

-This command is helpful because the `i` option tells **Terminal** to check wiht us before doing anthing.
+This command is helpful because the `i` option tells **Terminal** to check with us before doing anything.
 Go ahead and enter `n` and try using `rmdir` to delete the `dem-pres-debate-2019-master` folder.

 ```sh
 $ rmdir dem-pres-debate-2019-master
 rmdir: failed to remove 'dem-pres-debate-2019-master': Directory not empty
 ```

-**Terminal** does it's best to save us from ourrselves, but thats not always possible.
+**Terminal** does it's best to save us from ourselves, but that's not always possible.
 As Doug Gwyn said,

 > "*Unix was not designed to stop its users from doing stupid things, as that would also stop them from doing clever things.*"

-Well what does `rmdir` actually do then?
+Well, what does `rmdir` actually do then?
 We can figure this out with `rmdir --help`

-To delete a folder with files, in it, we have to add the `` option

 ```sh
 $  rmdir --help